-- 19. In carrying out our functions, we must also have regard to guidance given by the Secretary of State.
-12 - 20.
-The OfS is also subject to the public sector equality duty, which is set out in Part 11 of the Equality Act 2010.
-This requires us, in the exercise of our functions, to have due regard to the need to: - a.
+- 21. The OfS is also subject to the public sector equality duty, which is set out in Part 11 of the Equality Act 2010.16 This requires us, in the exercise of our functions, to have due regard to the need to: - a.
 Eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under the Act. - b.
-Advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it. - c.
-Foster good relations between persons who share a relevant protected characteristic and persons who do not share it.
+Advance equality of opportunity between persons who share a relevant protected characteristic17 and persons who do not share it. - c.
+Foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 22.
+The majority of OfS allocations do not specifically take into account protected characteristics when they are calculated, though the work they do supports provider efforts to promote equality (see paragraph 20.e).
+The exceptions to this come with the full-time student premium and the disabled students' premium; how these premiums are calculated are discussed in paragraphs 82 to 86.
+These two elements are well established as key parts of our recurrent funding to support widening participation and to promote equality of opportunity.